 Background to the Shelswell History Festival

-In July last year, representatives from the community, churches and local historical societies met together and decided that it would be a great idea to hold a festival to celebrate our rich historical heritage.
-We hope to enthuse others within the local communities – and beyond – about our local history, to strengthen the links between our communities, to have some fun, and maybe even raise some money for charitable causes.
+In July 2017, representatives from the community, churches and local history societies met together and decided that it would be a great idea to hold a festival to celebrate our rich historical heritage.
+We hoped to enthuse others within the local communities – and beyond – about our local history, to strengthen the links between our communities, to have some fun, and maybe even raise some money for charitable causes.

-We have discovered that staging a festival like this is not cheap!
-Although most of the contributors are giving their time and talents for free, we need to finance the re-enactment societies, the bands, the toilets, the generators, professional security staff, first aid provision and a traffic management company.
+We discovered that staging a festival like this is not cheap!
+Although most of the contributors were giving their time and talents for free, we needed to finance the re-enactment societies, the bands, the toilets, the generators and a traffic management company.
 Not to mention the cost of publicity materials, marquee hire, and signs / banners for the site.

-We are very appreciative of the generosity of our sponsors, all of whom will be acknowledged in the programme, on our website and on site.
+We are very appreciative of the generosity of our sponsors, all of whom were acknowledged in the programme, on our website and on site.

 The Oxfordshire Benefice of Shelswell comprises a group of villages north of Bicester in Oxfordshire.
 The villages are Cottisford, Finmere, Fringford, Godington, Hardwick, Hethe, Mixbury, Newton Purcell, Stoke Lyne, Stratton Audley and Tusmore.